SSBMTonberry/tileson/README.md

 There is a `Doxygen` generated documentation of Tileson that can be found [HERE](https://ssbmtonberry.github.io/tileson/html)

-### IMPORTANT: Tileson requires that everything it needs in a map is embedded into it, to be able to resolve their related objects.
-Maps having external references to tilesets etc. will not work.
+### IMPORTANT: Tileson requires that everything it needs in a map is embedded into it, to be able to resolve their related objects (with the exception of external Tilesets, which is supported in json format since v1.3.0).
+Maps having dependencies to external objects etc. will not work properly.

 # How to contribute
 You are free to post any issue requesting new features, reporting bugs or asking questions at any time.